NikhilMukraj/spiking-neural-networks/README.md

 - Add neurotransmitter output to each presynaptic neuron that calculates concentration with its own membrane potential, then have postsynaptic neurons sum the concentration * weight to calculate their neurotransmitters
 - Separate receptor kinetics struct, dependent on $t_total$
   - Receptor kinetics input (of weighted neurotransmitter concentration) should only be calculated if receptor kinetics is not static
-  - Receptor kinetics static value should be able to be inputtable (default should be 0.8)
+    - **Receptor kinetics handling should have an inputtable value to set r at**
   - Neurotransmitter and receptor kinetics structs should be stored in different hashmaps that relate an enum (specifying the type, basic, AMPA, NMDA, GABAa, GABAb) to the struct (the struct would then have the appriopriate parameters associated with that enum)
     - `HashMap<NeurotransmitterType, Neurotransmitter>`, `HashMap<NeurotrnasmitterType, ReceptorKinetics>`
 - Neurotransmitter current should be calculated after $dv$ and $dw$ are calculated and applied when those respective changes are applied, `iterate_and_spike` function should be modified to take in an addition change in voltage which can be applied with the $dv$ calculation so it can be added before the spike is handled